This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 Don’t Forget to File Your Taxes.
 People do forget or completely avoid paying taxes because the whole process is stressful and time consuming.
 This a bad idea because it’s illegal and you’ll have to pay a whole bunch of fees and penalties later.

 Yes, we know.
-Getting your taxes done is about as enjoyable as getting a root canal.
+Getting your taxes done is about as enjoyable as getting a root canal, and that’s no different for Uber and Lyft drivers.
 Unfortunately, taxes are a part of working.
 As an independent contractor, you need to make sure your rideshare profits and expenses are tracked, totaled and reported accurately.
 This is the best way to keep as much of your hard-earned income as possible where it belongs: in your pocket.
-And remember, if you rent a car for ridesharing from HyreCar, your affordable rental fees are tax deductible!
+And remember, if you rent a car for ridesharing from HyreCar, your affordable rental fees are tax-deductible!

 HyreCar cannot offer professional tax advice.
 Please consult a tax professional if you have questions about calculating and/or filing your taxes.